-In all cases, exchanges of Shares tendered and accepted for exchange pursuant to the Offer will be made only after timely receipt by the Exchange Agent of certificates for Shares (or timely confirmation of a book-entry transfer of such securities into the Exchange Agent's account at a Book-Entry Transfer Facility as described above), properly completed and duly executed Letter(s) of Transmittal (or facsimile(s) thereof), or an Agent's Message in connection with a book-entry transfer, and any other required documents.
+In all cases, exchanges of Shares tendered and accepted for exchange pursuant to the Offer will be made only after timely receipt by the Exchange Agent of certificates for Shares (or timely confirmation of a book-entry transfer of such securities into the Exchange Agent's account at the Book-Entry Transfer Facility as described above), properly completed and duly executed Letter(s) of Transmittal (or facsimile(s) thereof), or an Agent's Message in connection with a book-entry transfer, and any other required documents.
 Accordingly, tendering shareholders may be paid at different times depending upon when certificates for Shares or confirmations of book-entry transfers of such Shares are actually received by the Exchange Agent.

-By executing a Letter of Transmittal as set forth above, the tendering shareholder irrevocably appoints designees of SPX as such shareholder's attorneys-in-fact and proxies, each with full power of substitution, to the full extent of such shareholder's rights with respect to the Shares tendered by such shareholder and accepted for exchange by SPX and with respect to any and all other Shares and other securities issued or issuable in respect of the Shares on or after [], 1998.
+By executing a Letter of Transmittal as set forth above, the tendering shareholder irrevocably appoints designees of SPX as such shareholder's attorneys-in-fact and proxies, each with full power of substitution, to the full extent of such shareholder's rights with respect to the Shares tendered by such shareholder and accepted for exchange by SPX and with respect to any and all other Shares and other securities issued or issuable in respect of the Shares on or after the date of Prospectus.
 Such appointment is effective, and voting rights will be effected, when and only to the extent that SPX deposits the Consideration for Shares tendered by such shareholder with the Exchange Agent.
 All such proxies shall be considered coupled with an interest in the tendered Shares and therefore shall not be revocable.
 Upon the effectiveness of such appointment, all prior proxies given by such shareholder will be revoked, and no subsequent proxies may be given (and, if given, will not be deemed effective).
-SPX's designees will, with respect to the Shares for which the appointment is effective, be empowered, among other things, to exercise all voting and other rights of such shareholder as they, in their sole discretion, deem proper at any annual, special or any such meeting or Otherwise.
-SPX reserves the right to require that, in order for Shares to be deemed validly tendered, immediately upon SPX's with respect to such Shares.
+SPX's designees will, with respect to the Shares for which the appointment is effective, be empowered, among other things, to exercise all voting and other rights of such shareholder as they, in their sole discretion, deem proper at any annual, special or adjourned meeting of Company shareholders, by written consent in lieu of any such meeting or otherwise.
+SPX reserves the right to require that, in order for Shares to be deemed validly tendered, immediately upon SPX's exchange of such Shares, SPX must be able to exercise full voting rights with respect to such Shares.

 All questions as to the validity, form, eligibility (including time of receipt) and acceptance for exchange of any tender of Shares will be determined by SPX, in its sole discretion, which determination shall be final and binding.
 SPX reserves the absolute right to reject any and all tenders of Shares determined by it not to be in proper form or the acceptance of or exchange for which may, in the opinion of SPX's counsel, be unlawful.
 SPX also reserves the absolute right to waive any of the conditions of the Offer (other than the SPX Stockholder Approval Condition and the condition relating to the effectiveness of the Registration Statement), or any defect or irregularity in the tender of any Shares.
 No tender of Shares will be deemed to have been validly made until all defects and irregularities in such tender have been cured or waived.
-Neither SPX, the Exchange Agent, the Information Agent, the Dealer Manager nor any other person will be under any duty to give notification of any defects or irregularities in the tender of any shares or will incur any liability for failure to give any such notification.
+Neither SPX, the Exchange Agent, the Information Agent, the Dealer Manager nor any other person will be under any duty to give notification of any defects or irregularities in the tender of any Shares or will incur any liability for failure to give any such notification.
 SPX's interpretation of the terms and conditions of the Offer (including the Letter of Transmittal and instructions thereto) will be final and binding.